[ aws . ecr-public ]

 Uploads an image layer part to Amazon ECR.

 When an image is pushed, each new image layer is uploaded in parts.
 The maximum size of each image layer part can be 20971520 bytes (about 20MB).
 The UploadLayerPart API is called once for each new image layer part.

 This operation is used by the Amazon ECR proxy and is not generally used by customers for pulling and pushing images.
 In most cases, you should use the

 docker CLI to pull, tag, and push images.

 upload-layer-part [--registry-id <value>] --repository-name <value> --upload-id <value> --part-first-byte <value> --part-last-byte <value> --layer-part-blob <value> [--cli-input-json | --cli-input-yaml] [--generate-cli-skeleton <value>] [--debug] [--endpoint-url <value>] [--no-verify-ssl] [--no-paginate] [--output <value>] [--query <value>] [--profile <value>] [--region <value>] [--version <value>] [--color <value>] [--no-sign-request] [--ca-bundle <value>] [--cli-read-timeout <value>] [--cli-connect-timeout <value>] [--cli-binary-format <value>] [--no-cli-pager] [--cli-auto-prompt] [--no-cli-auto-prompt]

-The AWS account ID associated with the registry to which you are uploading layer parts.
+The Amazon Web Services account ID, or registry alias, that’s associated with the registry that you’re uploading layer parts to.
 If you do not specify a registry, the default public registry is assumed.

 The upload ID from a previous InitiateLayerUpload operation to associate with the layer part upload.